adamdossa/RegisterEth/README.md

 * Unit tests cover behaviour of Oraclize callback function, but not the Register function (which is trivial).
 This is because doing so would require deploying to a network running Oraclize contracts, or using the ethereum-bridge and dealing with asyncronous responses.

+* Calls to lookupAddr / lookupName will always return the most recently registered name / address respectively.
+Old addresses / names can still be passed to lookupAddr / Name and you will receive back valid names / addresses.
+Passing the returned name / address back into the lookupName / lookupAddr and comparing the response with the original input will tell you whether the registration is the most recent for the given original address / name.

 ## Expected test output

 ```shell